imylomylo/BOB_scripts/scripts/README.md

 # Bob_scripts
 Scripts for funding and managing bobs.
-The best way to do this is to have your marketmaker on a VPS and SSH tunnel to it like so:

-`nc -z localhost 7783 || ssh -f -N -L 7783:localhost:7783 user@vps; echo 'tunnel open'`

-This first checks if a tunnel is already open if not it will open it.
+This repo is designed to manage a number of bobs that do the same thing.
+BarterDEX works much better is there are lots of bobs.
+For this you need native coind's.

-You need to set the parameters at the top of each script to point it at your marketmaker rpc port for the above SSH command it is 7783.
+To use the python scripts here you need to set the config area at the top of each script.
+By default the Price script is set for VPS marketmaker and the Fund script is set for your local marketmaker.

 ```
 # config area
 mm_ip = '127.0.0.1'
-mm_port = '6650'
+mm_port = '7783'
 # end of config area
 ```

 ### Set Auto Price-- Highest priced coin goes first
 This script sets a pair of coins based on their price in BTC, I think someone can use an exchange API to pull the coins price in realtime every X minutes/hours to stop large arbs being possible due to price flutuations.
+This is for coins not listed on CMC.
+For that you can use autoprice API.
+There are some examples in the dexscripts folder.

-source userpass;./autoscript COIN1 COIN1_PRICE COIN2 COIN2_PRICE SPREAD
+`source userpass;./autoprice.py COIN1 COIN1_PRICE COIN2 COIN2_PRICE SPREAD`

 Example: